Hyaxia/pymqiwm/README.md

 -   Never leaving open handlers (`with` context managers)
--   Enables to put and get messages from queue whenever you want (which is not the case with pymqi, gotta handle different `open` options) Requests officially supports Python 2.7 & 3.4–3.7, and runs great on PyPy.
+-   Enables to put and get messages from queue whenever you want (which is not the case with pymqi, gotta handle different `open` options)
 -   Much more different functionality to make your life easy working with IBM MQ

 How to Contribute